 Sometimes the team you are training already have sales goals created by the company’s executive team or marketing department.
 If so, great!
 Your job is easier.
 Still, you’ll want to make sure that those general sales goals are appropriate for the specific direct sales event you are preparing for.

 Need sales goals?
-Use the Sales Funnel
+Use a sales funnel

 Explain the concept of a ‘Sales Funnel’– a customer’s journey from being aware of your product or company to actually making a purchase from your company.